 The apogee of the episode is a peek at Pascal voicing Mando’s few lines.
 It provides a fascinating glimpse into the process of creating the character, one which includes rewriting lines on the spot.

 This part of production focuses on Pascal’s vocal performance, but he throws his entire body into the act.
-He cradles a pillow while playing a scene holding Baby Yoda (and is also seen screaming into said pillow– rumor has it that’s how he managed Mando’s rasp.)
+He cradles a pillow while playing a scene holding Baby Yoda (and is also seen screaming into said pillow– rumor has it that’s how he perfected Mando’s signature rasp.)

-During a tense shootout scene, he holds both arms out, Doc Holliday-style, and bows head while intoning, “This is the way.”
+During a tense shootout scene, he holds both arms out, Doc Holliday-style; later, he bows head while intoning, “This is the way.”

 Seeing the humans behind the elaborate costumes, masks, and makeup boosts appreciation for everything this series got right.
-We grow closer not only to what makes Mando tick but the character around him as well.
+We grow closer not only to what makes Mando tick, but the characters around him as well.